sinasedaghat/go-lang-training-path/README.md

-this is GoLang Training Path
+this is GoLang Training Path\

-In Maximilian's course, parts 001 to 024
+In Maximilian's course, parts 028 to 0\
 https://www.udemy.com/course/go-the-complete-guide/